duckdb/duckdb-web/_posts/2022-05-04-friendlier-sql.md

 | green_one   | green_two     |

 ### Implicit Type Casts
 DuckDB believes in using specific data types for performance, but attempts to automatically cast between types whenever necessary.
 For example, when joining between an integer and a varchar, DuckDB will automatically cast them to be the same type and complete the join successfully.
+A `List` or `IN` clause may also be created with a mixture of types, and they will be automatically cast as well.
 Also, `INT` and `BIGINT` are interchangeable, and thanks to DuckDB's new storage compression, a `BIGINT` usually doesn't even take up any extra space!
 Now you can store your data as the optimal data type, but use it easily for the best of both!

 ```sql
 CREATE TABLE sith_count_int as SELECT 2::INT as sith_count;